jaimebw/old___jaimebw.github.io/_posts/2024-11-11-Encoding-ARINC429.md

 - 22 to 19: ```0 0 0 0```
 - 18 to 15: ```0 0 0 0```
 - 14 to 11: ```0 0 0 0```

+We will lose the last digit and the value will be 80000.

 # 4. Final Remarks
 ARINC429 is an old but established standard in avionics, and it seems like it will continue to haunt us for the next few decades.
 As technology and computing evolve, the limitations of ARINC429 in terms of data capacity and speed present ongoing challenges.